cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/components.md

 In Cloudify Manager, PostgreSQL serves two purposes:

-* Provides the main dateabase that stores the application's model (i.e. blueprints, deployments, runtime properties)
+* Provides the main database that stores the application's model (i.e. blueprints, deployments, runtime properties)
 * Provides indexing, and logs' and events' storage

-## Indices

-PostgreSQL is initially provisioned with two indices:

-* `cloudify_storage` - Stores the data model (blueprints, deployments, runtime properties, etc..)
-* `cloudify_events` - Stores logs and events

-The indices and their mappings are generated at build time.
-To keep the indices and their data persistent, they are mapped to a data container.

 # Logstash